Work–life balance in South Korea

-South Korea has been a society that could not guarantee work–life balance historically and legally.
-But work–life balance in South Korea advanced when Warabel emerged as a neologism, changing the perception of people's work and their basic rights.
-There are two major movements: improving law and improving people's perceptions.
+Historically, South Korea's labor practices and legal framework have provided limited support for work-life balance.
+The emergence of Warabal as a neologism, reflected growing public awareness of work-life balance in South Korea, including changing perceptions of work and worker's basic rights.
+Two major movements have been rising: one related to laws and the other to people's perceptions.

 Work life-balance in Korea

-Warabal (워라밸), or work–life balance, is a newly coined Korean term that has emerged as the tendency to value quality of life rather than annual salary increases.
-Rather than getting a high salary from a good company, he feels happy to enjoy his life with proper working hours and salaries.
-Recently, the so-called "life with evening", which is described as "work and life balance", has become a basic human value.
-Warabel, which is favored by young people these days, has as much to gain as to lose.
-While you can get a communal life, such as family conversations, child care issues and family happiness, you have to give up much of your personal needs, such as salary and promotion at work.
-For an ideal world called Warabal to be realized, both welfare and basic income, the basic condition of human life, must be resolved.
+Warabal (워라밸), or work–life balance, is a newly coined Korean term that has emerged promoting to value quality of life rather than annual salary increases.
+Rather than only getting a high salary from a good company, it is about maintaining a better quality of life through reasonable working hours and adequate compensation.
+Recently, the so-called "a life with evenings", which is described as "work and life balance", has become a basic human value.
+Warabal, that is particularly prevalent among younger generations, has both potential benefits and drawbacks.
+While allowing more time for everyday life, such as family conversations, child care and shared moments, there are more restrictions about professional benefits, such as economic compensation and promotions.
+Achieving Warabal has also been associated with broader socioeconomic issues, including social welfare and basic income.